website watertownhistory.org

 regular business meeting of the Rotary-Altar Society of St. Bernard’s Church,

 the society went on record as favoring open housing in Watertown.
-This was done in order to acquaint the
+This was done in order to

-committee of the common council, which is studying the question, how this
+acquaint the committee of the common council, which is studying the question, how this society feels about the situation.
+The society is a large group and is a cross

-the society and a member of the Governor’s Commission on Human Rights, spoke on
+the Governor’s Commission on Human Rights, spoke on the subject and explained

-the subject and explained certain facts after the vote was taken.
+certain facts after the vote was taken.

 01 11 THE MAGIC PRIEST